Role and duties of a member of the DDPI Board of Directors

 Certification Review Committee

-The Certification Review Committee is a sub-committee appointed and convened as required by the President to address any disagreement concerning a trainee practitioner or trainee consultant’s readiness to be certified or recertified
+The Certification Review Committee is a sub-committee appointed and convened as required by the Chair to address any disagreement concerning a trainee practitioner or trainee consultant’s readiness to be certified or recertified

 The role of the research coordinator is to develop and support research opportunities that will promote evidence based research for DDP.